sigstore/cosign/doc/cosign_verify-blob.md

       --certificate-identity-regexp string              A regular expression alternative to --certificate-identity.
 Accepts the Go regular expression syntax described at https://golang.org/s/re2syntax.
 Either --certificate-identity or --certificate-identity-regexp must be set for keyless flows.
       --certificate-oidc-issuer string                  The OIDC issuer expected in a valid Fulcio certificate, e.g. https://token.actions.githubusercontent.com or https://oauth2.sigstore.dev/auth.
 Either --certificate-oidc-issuer or --certificate-oidc-issuer-regexp must be set for keyless flows.
       --certificate-oidc-issuer-regexp string           A regular expression alternative to --certificate-oidc-issuer.
 Accepts the Go regular expression syntax described at https://golang.org/s/re2syntax.
 Either --certificate-oidc-issuer or --certificate-oidc-issuer-regexp must be set for keyless flows.
-      --experimental-oci11                              set to true to enable experimental OCI 1.1 behaviour -h, --help                                            help for verify-blob
+      --expect-sigstore-bundle                          expect the signature/attestation to be packaged in a Sigstore bundle --experimental-oci11                              set to true to enable experimental OCI 1.1 behaviour -h, --help                                            help for verify-blob
       --insecure-ignore-sct                             when set, verification will not check that a certificate contains an embedded SCT, a proof of inclusion in a certificate transparency log